Classification of Quadratic Packing Polynomials on Sectors of $\mathbb{R}^2$: Necessary Conditions

 \begin{lem} Let $\hat{P}(x,y)$ be a QPP on $\hat{I}\left(\frac{n}{m}\right)$ with $k > 0$.
 Then

-\end{lem} Note that this is trivially true for integral sectors. \begin{proof} By Lemma \ref{lem:modkStairs}, for large enough $i$ the value of $\hat{P}$ on the first step of $\hat{J}_i$ is $k$ more than the value on the last step of $\hat{J}_{i-k}$.
-The line $x = \frac{i-k}{n/l}$ intersects the line $y = nx$ at the $y$-coordinate $l(i-k)$ (see Figure \ref{fig:firstStepOnStairk}), so
+\end{lem} Note that this is trivially true for integral sectors. \begin{proof} For large enough $i$, the value of $\hat{P}$ on the first step of $\hat{J}_i$ is $k$ more than the value on the last step of $\hat{J}_{i-k}$.
+This follows from Lemma \ref{lem:modkStairs}, because $\hat{P}$ is eventually increasing in the first coordinate, cf.~the argument given in the proof of Lemma \ref{lem:nextCong}.
+The line $x = \frac{i-k}{n/l}$ intersects the line $y = nx$ at the $y$-coordinate $l(i-k)$ (see Figure \ref{fig:firstStepOnStairk}), so, since $\hat{P}$ is strictly increasing in the $y$-coordinate, we have